 It's hard to even criticize Ewing and Bartholomew for these howlers.
 As long as I've been in the business, I've heard leading urbanists lecturing transit planners about how they should abandon their obsession with abundant service and focus on aesthetics instead.
 As someone with serious credentials in the arts, my response is always that I understand the aesthetic values that the urbanist is describing, but that their recommendation is pointless until they own the consequences of the cuts they are implicitly proposing to fund these things.

 To be fair, transit agencies have been slow to engage urbanists in their own language, which requires staff with appropriate expertise.
 This, however, has improved dramatically over the last decade.
+Most leading transit agencies in major US cities have design and land use professionals on staff.
 Working urban designers and architects are responding constructively to transit agency input, and respectful conversations between the fields are happening more than ever.
 Most urban design and architecture professonals that I deal with are sensitive to real-world transit issues and open to learning about transit agency perspectives, so we can hope for a continued spread of insight on these issues.

 Indeed, Ewing's and Bartholomew's book shows how far the urbanist discourse has come in respecting transit and the diversity of its riders.
 They speak mostly of "transit," avoiding rail vs. bus arguments, and their photos show buses as accepted parts of the urban landscape deserving of attention.
 This is real progress, still controversial in some quarters.
 It was partly in the context of this larger sensitivity that the passages quoted above were so shocking.